A Guide on Manufacturing CRM [Top Selection Criteria]

 What good is an affordable, user-friendly CRM if it takes months or longer to integrate across existing team systems?

-Consider how a CRM's integration features to match with the software and systems that are already in use.
+Consider how a CRM's integration features match with the software and systems that are already in use.
 Choose one that includes an onboarding team that will help navigate the whole process.
 This can cut down on implementation time.

-4. Communication features
+4. Communication Features

 There's no point getting a CRM if it doesn't give you the ability to communicate effectively across with your team and with leads, too.